jinilover/type-safe-ws/README.md

 # REST service in pure FP

-A poc that demonstrates how to use Haskell and PostgreSql to implement a microservice.
+Demonstrates how to use Haskell and PostgreSql to implement a microservice running inside a docker container.
 It provides the functionality of access a database.

 ## Tools
 * Haskell-servant